 - Chapter Eight: Kurosawa Akira and Katsu Shintaro

-- Chapter Nine: Kobayashi Masaki and the Sunset of Japanese Film
+- Chapter Nine: Kobayashi Masaki and the Twilight of Japanese Film

 - Extras: Present-Day Nakadai Tatsuya & On the Set of a Nakadai Tatsuya Film